For more information contact:

 Note: At any time during the school year, a parent may have the child moved into the English Mainstream Program.

 The law requires that English learner (EL) students with less than reasonable fluency in English be placed in Structured English Immersion and students with reasonable fluency in English be placed in English Language Mainstream.
 However, parents have the right to request a parental exception waiver for an alternative program if they believe it would be better for their child.
 By law EL students under 10 years of age must be placed in English Immersion for a period of not less than 30 calendar days before a waiver may be granted.
 As a parent you may select from the following alternative programs designed to meet the linguistic and academic needs of English learner students.

 Program availability will depend upon the number of students receiving waivers.
 If fewer than 20 students receive a waiver in one grade level, your child may be allowed to transfer to a neighboring school to receive the requested program.
 Your school principal will advise you of program availability.

 All alternative programs include English language development (ELD) and Specially Designed Academic Instruction in English (SDAIE) based on program and student needs.
 The different alternative programs include varying amounts of instruction in the primary language.
-Students will be assessed yearly with the California English Language Development Test (CELDT) and academic assessments.
+Students will be assessed yearly with the English Language proficiency Assessment of California (ELPAC) and academic assessments.
 All programs will use district-adopted materials for reading, language arts, and mathematics.
-In all programs, student progress will be measured in reading, language arts, and mathematics against grade level standards and benchmarks.
+In all programs, student progress will be measured in reading & language arts, against grade level standards and benchmarks.